 'Free Water Surface' or 'Surface Flow' Wetlands

 This type of wetland operates in a very naturalistic way.
 Shallow water is allowed to flow slowly through a bed of wetland plants.
-Treatment is achieved through the physical processes of filtration and settlement, and through the microbiology that becomes established …
+Treatment is achieved through the physical processes of filtration and settlement, and through the microbiology that becomes established on …

 'Horizontal Sub-surface Flow' (HSSF) Wetlands